-You can get a fine, or a civil penalty, for renting a property to anyone who does not have the right to rent in the UK.
+UK landlords and sub-letters can get a fine, or a civil penalty, for renting out a property illegally.
+There are severe penalties for renting a property to anyone who does not have the right to rent.

-You can avoid penalties for illegal renting by showing you checked the tenant right to rent.
+As a landlord, you can avoid most penalties for illegal renting by carrying out the tenant right to rent check.

 What happens if you become under suspicion of renting a house or room illegally?

 As a rule, you would get a 'referral notice'.
 The letter informs you that your case is under investigation.

 The referral notice also tells you that you could get a civil penalty if found guilty of illegal renting.

 You will then receive an 'information request'.
 This document allows you to provide written evidence that you did carry out the tenant check.

 Your case gets considered based on the evidence you provide and then you will either receive: